manelk/manelk/README.md

 Hey hey hey 🤩

-I'm Manel a junior web and mobile developer.
-Currently finishing my master's degree in mobile dev.
-I'm a co-founder of a Tunisian-based ed-tech startup: Skills21.

-- 👀 I’m interested in Mobile development, AI, Marketing and entrepreneurship.
-- 🌱 I’m currently learning Flutter and Mobile App Testing.
+I'm Manel a Junior FullStack Developer 🚀

+- 📲 Technolgies I work with: Flutter, Node JS, Express, Mongo DB, Vue JS, React JS.
-- 💞️ I’m looking for a graduation internship in Mobile development 📱
+- 💞️ I’m looking for an entry level job in Mobile development or frontend dev or backend dev

 ### 📈 Some of My Stats